Skip to main content

 opensre investigate -i tests/e2e/kubernetes/fixtures/datadog_k8s_alert.json

 You can also use --interactive to pick an input file from your terminal UI.
+For deployed services by name, see Remote runtime investigation.

 2) Review investigation artifacts